Deploy with Podman & Podman Compose

 Update Rocket.Chat on Podman

-To update your Rocket.Chat version,
+To update your Rocket.Chat version, continue with the following steps:

 services: